AndreAugusto11/fabric-ethereum-token-bridging/Documentation/development-process.md

 3. **Creation of Docker image for deployment purposes**: for deployment purposes, we should create a Docker image so as to ease de future deployment procedure of such infrastructure.

-4. **Create documentation to suport bridge usage**: we intend to create installation scripts, configs, how to run, how to extend, etc. This is an open door for future collaborations where one can try our solution and eventually extend to support the required use-case.
+4. **Create documentation to support bridge usage**: we intend to create installation scripts, configs, how to run, how to extend to other types of tokens, etc. This is an open door for future collaborations where one can try our solution and eventually extend to support the required use-case.

 <p align="center">
   <img src="images/operation-process.png" width="90%" />